jenpennen/git-basics/more-about-commits.md

 If you made a commit and then realized you forgot to include a file or made a typo in the commit message, and you want to correct it, you can "redo" the previous commit using the --amend option.

+**However, you can only amend a commit right after you've made the commit.
+You cannot amend a commit if you pushed the commit you want to amend!**

 ```
 > git commit -m "some commit"
 > git add forgotten_file